michel4j/uso/docs/source/user_guide/proposals.rst

    A screenshot of the proposal form showing different sections in tabs and a help sidebar.

 On large screens, a help sidebar is displayed on the right-hand side of the page.
 Focusing on a given field loads relevant help text for the field in the help sidebar.
-A progress bar at the top of the form indicates what percentage of the form has been completed.
+A progress bar at the bottom of the form indicates what percentage of the form has been completed.
 The color of the progress bar will change from orange to green when the form is valid and can be submitted.
 However, the form can be saved at any point, even while incomplete.
 This allows users to return to the proposal later and continue filling it out.
 To save your progress while editing